menegax/SENG302-Organ-Donation-Management-System/doc/design_decisions.md

 MenuBar has the ability to set and bind keyboard shortcuts to a stage.
 Therefore we will use MenuBars to set the keyboard shortcuts.
 This means there should not be other action listeners for global or stage-level shortcuts.
 If it has a keyboard shortcut, it belongs as an item in the menubar.

+ ## Sprint 5

+ #### GUI
+ We have decided that tabs will not call methods to navigate between themselves on the home screen.
+ This will remove the necessity to find the tabs of the home screen that a tab is on.